wapcaplet/hot-water-by-sunshine/docs/collector.rst

 .. image:: images/collector.jpg

-It took about a week to assemble with Dad's help.
+It took about a week to assemble the collector with Dad's help.
 Let's take a look at the individual parts.
 First, there's the box.
 I made mine using 2x4 lumber and 1/2" plywood.
 It's 8 feet wide by 6 feet high:

 .. image:: images/collector_box.jpg